npmcdn-to-unpkg-bot/txt/pages/2016/05/robot-design-school/index.md

 ---
 title: Taking The Robots To Design School, Part 1
-date: 2016-05-26
+date: 2016-05-25
 ---

 About a year ago I started working on merging typographic design and artificial intelligence.
 I'm writing the contents of my brain to hypertext right now, in May 2016: partially because it's fun to talk about, partially as journalling for my future self, and mostly because I want more people to think about these things.

 ## Background
-For as long as I’ve been a designer I’ve been captivated by mathematical purity in design systems; I'm always been a huge fan of Swiss design.
-Maybe my all-time favorite is [Karl Gerstner’s work in programmatic design](https://runemadsen.com/blog/karl-gerstner-designing-programmes/).
+For as long as I’ve been a designer I’ve been captivated by mathematical purity in design systems.
+I've always been a huge fan of Swiss design; maybe my all-time favorite designer is Karl Gerstner with his work in [programmatic design](https://runemadsen.com/blog/karl-gerstner-designing-programmes/).
 In 2011 I had my a first quick shot at working on systemized algorithmic web layouts at Prismatic (RIP); then captivated by the 2014 article about [Flipboard’s layout algorithm](http://engineering.flipboard.com/2014/03/web-layouts/) I resolved to shift my design career towards abstractions and work on ((meta-)meta-)meta-design systems and tools to enable more powerful forms of thought amongst human designers.

 Rolling forward to spring 2015, I started working at The Grid - a startup working on AI-generated websites.
 For context, the product was somewhere around a Squarespace or Wix kind of deal - it allowed for non-designers to quickly create great looking websites.
 The twist was that instead of templates or themes, sophisticated design algorithms would work with the content to design a website custom to the user.
 Cool.
 As good a venue as any to explore design systems; I was tasked by the creative director and CEO to make the typography system 'better'.